stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 }
 ```

-To enable you to share common tfvars across all of the contexts for a stack, the directory `tf/contexts/all/` contains one `.tfvars` file for each stack.
-The `.tfvars` file for a stack in the `all` directory is always used, along with `.tfvars` for the current context.
+To enable you to share common tfvars across all of the contexts for a unit, the directory `tf/contexts/all/` contains one `.tfvars` file for each unit.
+The `.tfvars` file for a unit in the `all` directory is always used, along with `.tfvars` for the current context.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
-It uses `standard.tfvars` to create the tfvars files that are created for new stacks.
+It uses `standard.tfvars` to create the tfvars files that are created for new units.

 ### Variants

-The variants feature creates extra copies of stacks for development and testing.
-A variant is a separate instance of a stack.
-Each variant of a stack uses the same configuration as other instances with the specified context, but has a unique identifier.
+The variants feature creates extra copies of units for development and testing.
+A variant is a separate instance of a unit.
+Each variant of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
 Every variant is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.

-> If you do not set a variant, TF uses the default workspace for the stack.
+> If you do not set a variant, TF uses the default workspace for the unit.

-### Resource Names
+### Managing Resource Names

-Use the `environment`, `stack_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
+Use the `environment`, `unit_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
 This avoids conflicts.

+The code in the unit template includes the local `standard_prefix` to help you set unique names for resources.

-> The test in the stack template includes code to set the value of `variant` to a random string with the prefix `tt`.
+> The test in the unit template includes code to set the value of `variant` to a random string with the prefix `tt`.
+This ensures that test copies of resources do not conflict with existing copies.

-The code in the stack template includes the local `standard_prefix` to help you set unique names for resources.

 ### Shared Modules

-The project structure also includes a `tf/modules/` directory to hold TF modules that are shared between stacks in the same project.
+The project structure also includes a `tf/shared/` directory to hold TF modules that are shared between units in the same project.
 To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

-### Dependencies Between Stacks
+### Dependencies Between Units

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

+> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
+I do not currently test with the stacks feature.
+It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

 ## Setting Up a Project